nanotalks/recipes/Asian Seafood/Korean Seafood Pancake.md

 4. Pat seafood dry with paper towel
 5. Mix all-purpose flour, rice flour, potato starch together.
 Add **1/2 cup** to **1 cup** of water from step 3 to the batter, and mix until runny consistency
 6. Mix in the green onions, seafood, and egg into the batter and mix well
+7. Remove the seeds and capsaicin glands from the red pepper, and crush
-7. Heat up a pan on medium heat with oil
+8. Heat up a pan on medium heat with oil
-8. Pour in the batter, and cover the pan bottom
+9. Pour in the batter, and cover the pan bottom
-9. After 5 minutes, flip the pancakes
+10. After 5 minutes, flip the pancakes
-10. After another 5 minutes, remove and plate
+11. After another 5 minutes, remove and plate

 ## 3. Sauce
 |<!-- -->|<!-- -->|